 Printing and Production

-Depending on your print method, production can take anywhere from a few days to several weeks.
-Letterpress and foil stamping require plate creation and press setup, while thermography and digital printing move faster.
-I oversee every step to make sure colors, textures, and finishes come out exactly as we envisioned.
+Timelines vary a lot by method.
+Letterpress and foil stamping need plates made and a press set up, so they take longer, while thermography and digital printing move faster.
+I oversee every step of production personally, so the colors, textures, and finishes come out exactly the way we planned them.

 Assembly and Presentation

-Once your invitations are printed, it’s time for assembly.
-This may include layering pieces, tying ribbons, adding wax seals, or inserting cards into pockets or envelopes.
-If you’ve chosen any special finishing touches, I’ll guide you through the best way to assemble or can complete the process for you.
-Every detail should feel polished and cohesive when your guests open that envelope.
+Once everything's printed, assembly begins, layering pieces, tying ribbons, adding wax seals, tucking cards into pockets or envelopes.
+If you've chosen special finishing touches, I'll walk you through assembling them yourself or handle the whole process for you.
+Either way, the goal is the same: every detail should feel polished the second a guest opens that envelope.

 Addressing and Mailing Prep